mitxela/flash-synth/readme.md

 ## Compiling

+Note: I have now added more detailed instructions [towards the end of this page](#detailed-compilation-instructions).

 `arm-gcc` and a posix environment are needed to compile.
 An ST-link utility is needed to flash the dev board. `make flash` assumes a WSL environment, use `make flash-stl` on linux.
 The makefile could be updated to detect OS.

 `xxd` (command line hex editor) is needed by `version.sh` (post-build step)